 Napoleon Bonaparte Monument in Foch Square, Ajaccio

 The center of Old Town Ajaccio was built around a 16th century citadel, which is still in use today, and so not open to the public.
 It was within the Baroque styled 16th century church, Cathedrale Notre Dame de la Assumption, that Napoleon was baptized, in a marble font still in use today.
 Also within this cathedral are original paintings by Delacroix and Tintoretto.

 The Our Lady of the Assumption Cathedral in Ajaccio City

-Wander the tiny walking streets of Old Town Ajaccio, lined with pastel painted stucco front buildings.
+Wander the tiny walking streets of Old Town, lined with pastel painted stucco front buildings.
 Enjoy the open air cafes, many upscale shops, and on market day, the open air market.
-Outside of Ajaccio are a number of lovely beaches and for the hikers, several hiking trails which lead up into the mountains from where stunning vistas of Ajaccio can be enjoyed.
+Outside of town are a number of lovely beaches and for the hikers, several hiking trails which lead up into the mountains from where stunning vistas of town can be enjoyed.
 At night, Old Town comes alive with night life.
-When on a yacht charter, it is best to dock if staying overnight, as the holding in Ajaccio Bay is not always strong; so stay the night dockside in Ajaccio and watch as this town comes alive after sunset.
+When on a yacht charter, it is best to dock if staying overnight, as there is not a good anchorage in the bay; so stay the night dockside in Ajaccio and watch as this town comes alive after sunset.